Nurse education in context

 - Community advocacy organisations, especially those that offer informal as well as statutory advocacy, and so support people who have difficulty communicating their views

-- Community development organisations, including Councils of Voluntary Service and Self-Help organisations and the community groups they support (Regional Voices is a national network of regional voluntary sector networks).
+- Community development organisations, including Councils of Voluntary Service and Self-Help organisations and the community groups they support.

 - Service user and carer involvement in teaching other disciplines, such as medicine or social work